 This was true of a group of three young entrepreneurs who took an under-utilized 100-acre family farm in southern Ontario to establish a new generation distillery.
 While there are definite nods to elements of the past (the namesake “Willibald” comes from the partners’ German grandfather), the attitude is decidedly progressive.

 The brand identity reflects this attitude.
-While the logo pays homage to traditional German blackletter, the screaming bright yellow and mono-space, layered support typography all speak to a new kind distillery.
+While the logo pays homage to traditional German blackletter, the screaming bright yellow and mono-space, layered support typography all speak to a new kind of distillery.
 Even the brand positioning “First-Generation Farm Distillers” proudly embraces the establishing of new traditions.

 Willibald’s first release, a gin infused with juniper, coriander, cardamom, grapefruit peel, angelica root and caraway was introduced in spring of 2017.